panmichal/asynchronousSender/README.md

 The problem is that JavaScript and jQuery send data synchronously.
 While we want to send all data asynchronously from array or table, jQuery offers methods like $.while, $.Deffered or $.Promise, which sometime don't works as we expected - all datas are sent asynchronously, but responses come back not in proper orders as they'd been sent.

 AsynchronousSender is easy to use and modify in your own way.
-See
-* [How to modify to your own purposes]

 ### How to use
 Just put script into your HTML